 - Contract and Consumer Law

 - Special Fee:

 Course DescriptionProvides an overview of contract law and selected consumer law claims and defenses.
 Includes understanding the basics of contract information, contract provisions, contract claims and defenses.
 Covers selected consumer law issues, including lemon law, warranties and fair debt collection.
-Prerequisite: PL 101.
+Prerequisites: PL 101.
 Audit available.

 Addendum to Course Description

 An elective satisfying the requirements of either a Legal Assistant Certificate or an Associate of Applied Science degree.

 - Analyze the elements and essentials of contract claims

 - Identify and analyze defenses to contract claims